WELCOME TO

 1. PA Lions Beacon Lodge Camp, located in Mt.
 Union, PA, a summer camp for children and adults with visual impairments and/or other disabilities. – www.beaconlodge.com

-2. Diabetes, Research, Awareness, Education, and Diabetic Retinopathy Vision Screening, provides funds to health care facilities within the District for diabetes education and research.
-This fund will also assist with funding to Clubs coordinating seminars open to the public and provide funding for eye screening equipment and seminars for early detection and intervention of diabetic retinopathy and other eye diseases.
+2. Diabetes, Research, Awareness, Education, and Diabetic Retinopathy Vision Screening provides funds to health care facilities within the District for diabetes education and research.
+This fund will also assist with funding to Clubs coordinating seminars open to the public,lic and provide funding for eye screening equipment and seminars for early detection and intervention of diabetic retinopathy and other eye diseases.

-5. Hearing, Speech, Working with the Deaf, supports the PA Lions Hearing Research Foundation, which provides grants for research in hearing loss and the working of the ear. – www.palions.org
+5. Hearing, Speech, Working with the Deaf, supports the PA Lions Hearing Research Foundation, which provides grants for research in hearing loss and the workings of the ear. – www.palions.org

-7. Leader Dogs for the Blind, located in Rochester, Michigan, provides trained dog guides to individuals who are visually impaired; students complete a 26-day training program free of charge; Accelerated Mobility and Trekker GPS Programs are also available. – www.leaderdog.org
+7. Leader Dogs for the Blind, located in Rochester, Michigan, provides trained dog guides to visually impaired individuals; students complete a 26-day training program free of charge; Accelerated Mobility and Trekker GPS Programs are also available. – www.leaderdog.org

-8. Lions Clubs International Foundation, charitable arm of the organization that provides funds to meet worldwide needs through grant programs, which includes Campaign Preserving Sight, Supporting Youth, Providing Disaster Relief, and Meeting Humanitarian Needs. – www.lcif.org
+8. Lions Clubs International Foundation, the charitable arm of the organization that provides funds to meet worldwide needs through grant programs, which include Campaign Preserving Sight, Supporting Youth, Providing Disaster Relief, and Meeting Humanitarian Needs. – www.lcif.org

 9. Lions of Pennsylvania Foundation, funds grants to meet community needs, within Pennsylvania, primarily related to vision and hearing. – www.lopf.org 33